This Apple Hill Cake recipe is so easy to make that it’s almost impossible to screw up. It’s a quintessential dump and bake cake!

-Apple Hill Cake is the quickest and easiest cake you can make to please even the pickiest apple dessert lovers.
-This “dump and bake” cake turns out perfect every time and is a crowd pleaser for any occasion.
+It is a quick and easy cake recipe you can make to please even the pickiest apple dessert lovers.
+This “dump and bake” cake turns out perfect every time and is a crowd-pleaser for any occasion.

 I don’t bake pies.
 There.
 I said it.
 The thought of fiddling around with a rolling pin, worrying about the temperature of the dough, and stressing over whether the finished crust will turn out ok give me anxiety.
 But like most Americans, I love baked goods with apples so when I discovered this Apple Hill Cake, I was thrilled.
 I was thrilled that it’s such an easy recipe that I was guaranteed that I won’t fail.